PJayB/AWHK/README.md

 -----------

 - Load config from a file
+- Set autologin on startup
+- Prompt for autologin on first run
+- Error dialog for bad configuration
 - Monitor for config changes & reload when changed
 - Installer/uninstaller
 - More consistency (doesn't work for some windows, e.g. Spotify)
 - Fix the issue with previously pinned (Win+R/L) windows reverting to their old size
 - Defer repaint to improve performance?
+- Help CHM